• Skip to primary navigation

 Two photos mixing tofu marinade on tofu.
 Sprinkling cornstarch on the marinated tofu.

-1. Marinate: Add the tofu marinate ingredients (soy sauce, sambal oelek, oil, garlic, coarse black pepper) to the bowl then toss to coat.
+1. Marinade the tofu: Add the tofu marinade ingredients (soy sauce, sambal oelek, oil, garlic, coarse black pepper) to the bowl then toss to coat.

-2. Tofu coating: Sprinkle with 1 tablespoon of cornstarch, toss to coat completely.
+2. Coat the tofu: Sprinkle with 1 tablespoon of cornstarch, toss to coat completely.
 If the marinade is still juicy, add another tablespoon of cornstarch.
-The tofu should be sticky and coated (not juicy and wet).
+The tofu should be sticky and completely coated (not juicy and wet).

 Cubes of seasoned, marinated tofu on a baking sheet ready for baking.

-1. Time to Bake: Transfer the tofu pieces to a parchment paper lined baking sheet in a single layer with space between.
-Bake at 400º F until the golden, crispy crust forms ~18 minutes total (flipping after 12 minutes).
-Voilà, the most delicious, perfectly cooked and irresistible tofu!
+1. Cooking the tofu: Transfer the tofu pieces to a parchment paper lined baking sheet in a single layer with space between.
+Bake the tofu at 400º F until the golden, crispy crust forms ~18 minutes total (flipping after 12 minutes).
+Voilà, the most delicious, perfectly cooked and irresistible tofu dish!

 Crispy, golden brown baked tofu nuggets on a baking sheet.